Holiday Japanese: At the Airport: Checking in

 Many first-time travellers to Japan worry about a perceived language barrier.
 However, the truth is that is not only completely possible to travel the length and breadth of Japan without knowing any Japanese whatsoever, but that millions of visitors each year actually do!

-Most Japanese people speak or understand at least some English, since all secondary school students study it for at least six years, and many working adults take English conversation classes in their spare time.
-While being completely fluent and articulate in English is not widespread, most people you meet will probably recognise quite a lot of English words, as Japanese has incorporated a lot of English loanwords into its vocabulary over the years.
+Most Japanese people speak or understand at least some English, since all secondary school students study it for at least six years, and many working adults take language classes in it in their spare time.
+While being completely fluent and articulate in English is not widespread, most people you meet will probably recognise quite a lot of English words, as Japanese actually has incorporated a lot of English loanwords into its vocabulary over the years.

 At the Airport: Checking in

 First of all, it’s good to know where you are going - the airport, naturally.
 In Japanese, the word for “airport” is “kūkō”.
 Don’t be frightened by the lines over the vowels here - they just indicate that the pronunciation of the vowels should be lengthened.
 (So in “kūkō”, pronounce the “ū” like the “oo” in a pigeon’s “coo” and the “ō” like the “o” in “chorus”.)
 An “international airport” is “kokusai kūkō”, so Narita International Airport (NRT) is called Narita Kokusai Kūkō, and Kansai International Airport (KIX) is Kansai Kokusai Kūkō in Japanese, but it is also often abbreviated to Kankū in Japanese.